 I wish I could say that I carefully navigated life to end up where I am today.
-Honestly I didn’t, I got really lucky.
+Honestly I didn’t, I got lucky… Very lucky.

-I was going to college but, I wasn’t accomplishing anything and had switched majors 3 times in 2 years.
+I had planned to graduate a traditional college but, I wasn’t accomplishing anything and had switched majors 3 times in 2 years.
 My main interest was Thirsty Thursdays.

 It’s pretty wild how important a social life is when you lack direction…I was having a blast though!
 So, I had that going for me!

 Luckily, I eventually realized that I didn’t have any direction and I wasted 2 years… This is where that luck comes in…

 The vast majority of my family works in the field of nursing.
 Some are RNs (Registered Nurse) and some are LPNs (Licensed Practical Nurse).

 Had this not been the case, I highly doubt I would have ever ended up where I am today.
 When I realized that I had wasted 2 years, I knew I had to get my shit together, quickly.